The psychological tolls of ageing

 Finding Meaning: Finding purpose in these changes and meaning even in difficult experiences, such as leaving home and moving to a rest home.
 Finding meaning in suffering for example, allows us to accept it more peacefully and this is often easier for people with a spiritual bent.

 Non-Attachment: This means not interfering with children and grandchildren and exerting your will around how they live their lives.
 It means stepping back and finding your own purpose outside of the family.
 Letting go of the need to control.
-Letting go of a desire of life to be a certain way.
+Letting go of a desire for life to be a certain way.

 Building Resilience Early: Learning to embrace “what is” is not something we can start learning in our 80s - It is a muscle that has to be built earlier in life.
-Learning to let go of friends, people, and our roles in relation to other.

 Conclusion

-Feel free to contact me at DrAmrit.sg@gmail.com if you or a loved one are struggling with ageing or with caring for a elder loved-one.
+Feel free to contact me at DrAmrit.sg@gmail.com if you or a loved one are struggling with ageing or with caring for a loved-one.